Top 10 tips on Water Damage Restoration Tricks & Technique from a Contractor

 If you suspect that the company you have hired to help you handle your water damage restoration project may not have those requirements, you should always ask to see documentation of insurance and certification before the start of any work in your home.
 Any certified and insured company will be able to produce these documents for your review quickly.
 This may be the easiest way to identify fraudulent companies and those that will not be able to handle your water damage project with the expertise and experience needed.

-7. Remove All Standing Water
+Tip 7.
+Remove All Standing Water to start the damage restoration process

 We have conducted our safety assessment and shown the basement to be safe to enter.
 We have ignored the online DIY section and decided that professional help is necessary.
 The insurance company tried to send over a restoration company but after reading their awful reviews you’ve informed your insurance company that you’ll be using the highly rate, 5-star restoration company Action Extraction to handle your water loss.
 We already sent over proof of our insurance and all of our certification and have assessed the damage to your home.
 After signing a work authorization and all the proper documentation we are ready to start work.
 Now what?